COVID-19 Update:Learn more about how we are protecting our patients, families and staff, as well as other important facts about COVID-19.

 - Mucus in the stool

-The symptoms of IBS may look like other health problems.
+The symptoms of irritable bowel syndrome may look like other health problems.
 Make sure your child sees a health care provider for a diagnosis.

 Your child's health care provider will take a full health history and do a physical exam.
 A diagnosis of IBS is made by ruling out other causes of the symptoms.